VimsLab/DMC/README.md

 ```
 python preprocess.py
 ```
+The preprocess.py file imports the Mesh class from utils/mesh_utils.py.
+The programming details and logic to derive the mesh attributes is declared in this mesh_utils.py file.

 ## Train MeshNet+SDMC
 We adapt MeshNet to perform dilated convolutions by replacing our Stacked Dilated Mesh Convolution block in place of its Mesh Convolution block.